The Wallich is launching a new campaign exploring the issues of crisis mental health, homelessness and co-occurring substance use in Wales.

 The mental health emergency is disproportionately affecting people in homelessness

-We will release our Mental Health on Hold report in 2023.
-It will include:
+We have now released our Mental Health on Hold report.
+It includes:

-The report will also outline solutions to the current crisis – both from ourselves in response to the issue, and recommendations to others funding, commissioning and delivering services across Wales.
+The report also outlines solutions to the current crisis – both from ourselves in response to the issue, and recommendations to others funding, commissioning and delivering services across Wales.

 Check back on this page for updates and related articles about the campaign or sign up to our newsletter.